wwt/docker-foundations/docs/sections/section_4.md

    [![Opened in Container](../images/vsc-opened-in-container.png "Opened in Container")](../../images/vsc-opened-in-container.png){target=_blank}

+!!! attention
-:exclamation: Notice the bottom left corner shows **Dev Container**.
+    Notice the bottom left corner shows **Dev Container**.
 This is confirmation that you are connected to a **Remote Container** using the devcontainer integration.

 !!! attention
     Notice the **terminal** (open one if it isn't open already) is inside the container (should show **root@**...).